Study of the strong interaction among hadrons with correlations at the LHC

-The results obtained in recent years from femtoscopic measurements in small colliding systems have proven that femtoscopy can play a central role in understanding the dynamics amongst hyperons and nucleons in vacuum.
-A comparison between hadronic models and these data are necessary in order to constrain calculations at finite density and to pin down the hyperons behaviour in a dense matter environment.
-The great possibility to investigate, within the femtoscopy technique, different YN interactions and to extend the measurements to three-body forces, can finally provide quantitative input to the long-standing hyperon puzzle.
+Recent results in small colliding systems have proven that femtoscopy can play a central role in understanding the dynamics amongst hyperons and nucleons in vacuum.
+Comparisons between hadronic models and these data are necessary in order to constrain calculations at finite density and to pin down the hyperons behaviour in a dense matter environment.
+The unique possibility to investigate different YN interactions and to extend the measurements to three-body forces, can finally provide quantitative input to the long-standing hyperon puzzle.